Religious Education

 Each year we recruit a group of Key Stage 2 children to become our Ethos Group.
 The children fill out application forms for the role, explaining why they would like to join and outlining the qualities they have to make them excellent Ethos Group members.

-Ethos Group attend weekly meetings with members of school staff and clergy and are responsible for leading Collective Worship, leading prayer activities and helping with fund-raising and Courageous Advocacy projects.
+Ethos Group attend meetings with members of school staff and clergy and are responsible for leading Collective Worship, leading prayer activities and helping with fund-raising and Courageous Advocacy projects.